theta360developers/webapi/docs/_posts/2021-02-21-sc2-take-picture-status.md

 be needed and should not impact the test
 * SC2 is connected to Windows 10 computer with 2.4GHz Wi-Fi
 * camera is within 50cm of computer
+* camera is indoor, in the shade, during winter

 ## Test Scripts